Lovy Elias: Personal life

-Elias was married to the former Idah, nee Onyango, Longomba.
+Elias was married to the former Idah (née Onyango) Longomba.
 They have a son, Andrew.
 On June 16, 2017, he filed for a dissolution of marriage with a minor child in Los Angeles Superior Court.
-In 2020, Elias changed his name to Lovy Elias.
+In 2020, Elias legally changed his full name to Lovy Elias.
+He is currently married to Maggy Kria Soas as of 2023.
 His brother, Christian Hulu Longomba, born on June 30, 1984, died March 12, 2021, in Los Angeles, after a long illness.

-He is married to Maggie Elias.

 On April 3, 2021, Elias received an honorary doctoral degree from Next Dimension University, an unaccredited religious school and church in Los Angeles, CA.